 The previous section includes the competences contained in the document VERIFICA.
-This subject addresses part of the learning results of the matter Physical chemistry laboratory II that allow to acquire specific knowledge of chemistry, cognitive skills and general skills recommended by the EUROPEAN CHEMISTRY THEMATIC NETWORK (ECTN) for the Chemistry Eurobachelor® Label.
+This subject addresses part of the learning results of the matter Physical chemistry laboratory I that allow to acquire specific knowledge of chemistry, cognitive skills and general skills recommended by the EUROPEAN CHEMISTRY THEMATIC NETWORK (ECTN) for the Chemistry Eurobachelor® Label.
 The following table lists the learning outcomes acquired in the subject Physical chemistry laboratory I related to the competences of the degree in Chemistry.

 SPECIFIC KNOWLEDGE OF CHEMISTRY The learning process should allow the degree graduates to demonstrate: The principal techniques of structural investigations, including spectroscopy Ability to recognise chemical elements and their compounds: preparation, structure, reactivity, properties and applications(CE7).
 Show knowledge of the structure and reactivity of the main classes of biomolecules and the chemistry of the main biological processes(CE12).

-CONVA Show knowledge of the structure and reactivity of the main classes of biomolecules and the chemistry of the main biological processes(CE12).
-Demonstrate knowledge of the principles, procedures and techniques for the determination, separation, identification and characterisation of chemical compounds.(CE8) The principles of thermodynamics and their applications to chemistry Demonstrate knowledge of the principles of thermodynamics and kinetics and their applications in chemistry(CE6).
-The kinetics of chemical change, including catalysis; the mechanistic interpretation of chemical reactions Demonstrate knowledge of the principles of thermodynamics and kinetics and their applications in chemistry(CE6).

-COMPETENCES AND COGNITIVE SKILLS The learning process should allow the degree graduates to demonstrate: Ability to demonstrate knowledge and understanding of the facts, concepts, principles and fundamental theories related to the topics mentioned above.
-Demonstrate knowledge and understanding of essential facts, concepts, principles and theories related to the areas of chemistry(CE13).
-Ability to apply this knowledge and understanding to the solution of common qualitative and quantitative problems.
+Show knowledge of the structure and reactivity of the main classes of biomolecules and the chemistry of the main biological processes(CE12).
+Demonstrate knowledge of the principles, procedures and techniques for the determination, separation, identification and charac terisation of chemical compounds.(CE8) The principles of thermodynamics and their applications to chemistry te knowledge of the principles of thermodynamics s and their applications in chemistry(CE6).
+The kinetics of chemical change, including catalysis; the mechanistic interpretation of chemical reactions te knowledge of the principles of thermodynamics s and their applications in chemistry(CE6).
+COMPETENCES AND COGNITIVE S SKILLS The learning process should allow the d graduates to demonstrate: legree 2068528600 Ability to demonstrate knowledge and uno of the facts, concepts, principles and fund theories related to the topics mentioned ab amental Demonstrate knowledge and understanding of essential facts, concepts, principles and theories related to the areas of chemistry(CE13).
+Ability to apply this knowledge and under the solution of common qualitative and qu problems.
 Solve qualitative and quantitative problems following previously developed models(CE14).
 Recognise and analyse new problems and plan strategies to solve them(CE15).
 Understand the qualitative and quantitative aspects of chemical problems(CE24).
-Ability to calculate and process data, related to information and chemistry data.
-Solve qualitative and quantitative problems following previously developed models(CE14).
+Ability to calculate and process data, relat information and chemistry data. ted to Solve qualitative and quantitative problems following previously developed models(CE14).
 Recognise and analyse new problems and plan strategies to solve them(CE15).